From 2019 to 2020, the value of blood exports appreciated by 13.9%.

 The home-country location for each business is shown within parentheses.

-See also Drugs and Medicine Exports by Country, Top Artificial Joints Exporters by Country and Top Toothpaste Exports by Country
+See also Top Antibiotics Exporters by Country, Drugs and Medicine Exports by Country, Top Artificial Joints Exporters by Country and Top Toothpaste Exports by Country

 Alibaba, Suppliers for blood-giving sets.
 Accessed on August 22, 2021